 hen we're asked how we got into this venue business, we marvel at how it was all really quite accidental.
 We'll pick up the story here with the start of Clementine Hall.
 The first installment, the start of Dragon Park, goes all the way back to the beginning.

-In 2015, we thought it time to take our boutique, independent Nashville event venue model to a bigger audience and a different corner of the city.
+In 2015, we thought it time to take our boutique, independent Nashville wedding and event venue model to a bigger audience and a different corner of the city.
 So we bought another shuttered church, the Riverside Church of Christ, at the corner of Riverside Drive and Porter Road in East Nashville (where the Rosewood neighborhood meets the Inglewood neighborhood).

 In 2017, we visited a building that had seen better days, the West Nashville Methodist Church on Charlotte Ave.
 We visit many buildings, usually with the assumption that the space will be fairly awful and unredeemable and that is why it hasn't been purchased, especially in an in-demand city like Nashville.
 The property that would become Clementine Hall started out that way.